Jaywinebrenner/Killing-Carrot-Top/README.md

 ### Description

-A Ruby text-based RPG.
-Spawned from the fetid and pestilent comedy clubs from the dark edges of civilization, you embark on your journey assassinate the Lord of Laughter, Carrot Top.
+A Ruby text-based RPG where you play as the Comedian Slayer, a lone warrior spawned from the fetid and pestilent comedy clubs from the dark edges of civilization.
+You embark on a perilous journey filled with violence, mayhem, depravity and suffering  as you attempt to assassinate the Lord of Laughter, King of the Cutups, the Baron of Belly Busting himself - Carrot Top.

 ### Setup/Installation Requirements